cwcon/push/learn/add-and-commit.md

    Head back over to the file in your editor, make more changes, commit them, and repeat until your submission is complete enough for review.

+6. If you run `git log` followed by the hyphen and a number (e.g., `git log -5`) you’ll see the history of your commits (and others that were made to *Push* up until the moment you cloned or last pulled from the main upstream repository). `-5` will show the five most recent commits.

 ## Next Steps

 As you work and build your history of commits, it’s important to share your work on GitHub--not just